Web Accessibility & Content Management

 This is particularly relevant for organisations with very dynamic Web sites that are likely to change or be updated on a regular basis.
 A one-off approach to accessibility could well provide sufficient functionality in the short term, but this will quickly degrade as changes are made and content is added or removed.

-It’s important to understand the benefits that can result from making sure Web sites comply with accessibility standards.
+Its important to understand the benefits that can result from making sure Web sites comply with accessibility standards.
 The positive aspects go well beyond making it accessible to disabled people, and include many benefits such as improved search engine optimisation.
 For those that want to take their existing Web sites and make them accessible, one key consideration is the overall size and scope of the sites under their control.
 The more content there is to manage, the bigger the investment can be unless technology is adopted that is specifically aimed at managing large or multiple Web sites.

 For larger businesses with complex and wide reaching Web sites, the more content which exists the bigger the challenge in making everything accessible (from the navigation to the content).
 The biggest issue is figuring out how to do this in a fast and economical way.
 Enterprise Content Management tools, and especially Web Content Management, are helpful in this.